neonkore/waypipe/README.md

 ## Status

-This is usable, but still somewhat unstable right now[0].
-The main development location[1], command-line interface, and wire format may yet change completely.
-Bug reports and patches are always welcome.
+This program is now relatively stable, with no large changes to the command line interface or wire format expected.
+Features like video encoding, multiplanar and tiled DMABUFs, and support for newer Wayland protocols are less well tested and more likely to break between minor versions.

+Waypipe is developed at [1]; file bug reports or submit patches here.

 The wire format most recently changed with version 0.7.0, and is not compatible with earlier versions of Waypipe.
+Both the client and server sides of a connection must have a feature in order for it to work;
+for example, if the local copy of Waypipe was built without LZ4 support, and the remote copy has the `--compress lz4` option set, the connection may fail at some point.

 Any of the following may make waypipe crash with an error message.
 If it segfaults, file a bug report!

-* Different local/client and remote/server versions
+* Different local/client and remote/server versions or capabilities
 * Differing byte orders
 * Applications using unexpected protocols that pass file descriptors; file bug reports for these